I’m here to help you get curious about the practice of yoga while making it accessible and fun.

-With wine as my other passion, I pursued my WSET Level 1 in Wine in November 2018 and Level 2 in July 2020, and have additional certification as a Canadian Wine Scholar.
-I’m all about removing the snobbery (and sexism) that comes with the wine world and making it easy for people to understand (and enjoy!).
+With wine as my other passion, I pursued my WSET Level 1 in Wine in November 2018 and Level 2 in July 2020, and received additional certification as a Canadian Wine Scholar in November 2020.
+I’m hoping to become WSET Certified in 2022.
+I’m all about removing the snobbery (and sexism) that comes with the wine world and making it easy for people to understand and enjoy!

 Spiritual Lineage Acknowledgment